 VANGUARD AWARDS BANQUET

-The Vanguard Awards Banquet will be held the evening of September 27th at the Harbor Center in Slidell from 6:00-9:00 PM.
-Recipients will be listed on this page soon.
+The Vanguard Awards Banquet will be held the evening of May 2nd, 2022 at the Harbor Center in Slidell from 6:00-9:00 PM.
+Recipients are listed on the Vanguard Awards page.
 Tickets for conference attendees will be available through the registration process.
-Non-attendees will be able to purchase tickets online on this page by the opening of conference registration this summer.
+Non-attendees will be able to purchase tickets online on this page by the opening of conference registration.

 Vanguard Award Recipients – 2019